California School Counselor Certification

 Chat:

-For answers to a list of frequently asked questions about guidance counselor credentialing in California, visit this webpage.
+For answers to frequently asked questions about PPS credentialing in California, visit the CTC FAQ page.

 California School Counselor Certification Renewal